 President: Anthony G. Collins

-50+ in engineering, business, science, liberal arts, and health sciences
+Programs of Study: 50+ in engineering, business, education, science, liberal arts, and health professions

-Degrees granted: Bachelor of Science, Bachelor of Professional Studies, MBA, Master of Science, Master of Engineering, Ph.D., DPT
+Degrees granted: Bachelor of Science, Bachelor of Professional Studies, MBA, Master of Science, Master of Engineering, Master of Arts in Teaching, OT, Ph.D., DPT

 Undergraduate Admission Profile: